Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 A Catcher in the Rye (Score:2)

-Nineteen Eighty-Four by George Orwell (Score:2)
+Nineteen Eighty-Four by George Orwell (Score:5, Interesting)

 The short list (Score:2)